iAyon/100DaysOfMLCode/Coursework.md

 ## Note :
-* It`s not necessary to do all the projects mentioned above , you may choose them as per your comfort zone and commitment .
+* It is not necessary to do all the projects mentioned above , you may choose them as per your comfort zone and commitment .
 Apart from that , you can also choose a project not mentioned above .
 Main motive is to do things , independent of the sources !!
 * Beginners , if you are fluent with the concepts by Month 2 end , you can consider picking up any 2 projects from the beginners section and then try to pick a project from Intermediate & Advanced Section .
 * If you are completing the courses mentioned ( in Month 2 ) still in Month 3 , then no worries .
 Complete the courses fully and patiently , then try doing the projects .
 * Details of the projects like what to do , how to do , datasets required etc. will be shared by the mid / end of Month 2 .
 Some more projects may be added and projects currently mentioned above may be removed as per the majority demands of the members .

-## To all the members of 100 Days Of ML Telegram Group regarding the coursework ,
+## To all the members of 100+ Days Of ML Code Telegram Group regarding the coursework ,

-This is an independent coursework mainly designed for the members of the telegram group for 100 Days of Machine Learning initiated by
-Ayon Roy .
+This is an independent coursework mainly designed for the members of the telegram group for 100+ Days of ML Code initiated by Ayon Roy .
 All the members are free to move forward by making commitments to this Coursework , however it is not a compulsion to follow the specific path mentioned in the coursework ; you are free to utilize & commit your time for next 100 Days in the field of Machine
 Learning .
 I know that being a student / working professional , sometimes it may not be possible for you to devote 1 hour on a daily basis
 , due to exams and other life goals like friends , families etc. and its quite cool to keep learning ML alongside these .
 But the main point is that “ PATIENCE , COMMITMENT  IS THE KEY TO SUCCESS “ , keeping this in mind ; you are requested to move forward .
-Its not compulsory that you start the course from 1/1/19 only , you may start later due to exams or any unavoidable conditions ; the group members are here to help you even after the suggested end of 100 Days Of ML i.e. 10th April , 2019 .
-But do understand that this initiative prompts you to devote 100 hours in total and I hope you all can do this as per your convenience .
-Don`t rush as per the coursework or other group members , take your time and dive into Machine Learning patiently and with full confidence .
+It is not compulsory that you start the course from 1/1/19 only , you may start later due to exams or any unavoidable conditions ; the group members are here to help you even after the suggested end of 100+ Days Of ML Code i.e. 10th April , 2019 .
+But do understand that this initiative prompts you to devote atleast 100 hours in total and I hope you all can do this as per your convenience .
+Do not rush as per the coursework or other group members , take your time and dive into Machine Learning patiently and with full confidence .

 I along with mentors and other members are here to help you along the journey , but do consider asking your doubts only after searching for the same on Google and still if you face any difficulty , then we are here for your support !
-Don`t worry about the monthly / weekly deadlines , try to understand the concepts well !!
+Do not worry about the monthly / weekly deadlines , try to understand the concepts well !!
 Take your time !!

 ## Regards ,

 Ayon Roy

-( Creator of the 100+ Days Of ML Telegram group )
+( Creator of the 100+ Days Of ML Code Telegram group )

 - Visit my website : https://ayonroy.ml/
 - Email : ayon.roy2000@gmail.com
-- Telegram Username : ayonroy2000
+- Telegram Username : @ayonroy2000